 Safety is a huge priority for our celitoFiber team, and specifically, digging safely.
 If you’ve seen our celito trucks around town, then you have most likely also seen the large 811 logo printed on the sides.
-We value safety for our workers and the community above all and are extremely careful when digging to place new celitoFiber into the ground.
+We value safety for our workers and the community above all.
+We are extremely careful when digging to place new celitoFiber into the ground.

 However, these digging laws do not just apply to the business and contractor community.
 They have significant implications for homeowners that are landscaping or doing any kind of digging in their yards as well.